 - Hunting lodges

-Over 230,000 sprawling acres make this one of the biggest ranches for sale in the United States.
-But it’s the tapestry of terrain, ideal climate, a centerpiece lodge, thriving wildlife and game parks, the great land values, on top of the full-scale livestock operations, that bring it into a class all its own.
+Over 80,000 sprawling acres make this one of the biggest ranches for sale in the area, but it’s the tapestry of terrain, ideal climate, a centerpiece lodge, thriving wildlife and game parks, the great land values, on top of the full-scale livestock operations, that bring it into a class all its own.

 The Great Southwest Ranch is an investment opportunity like no other.
 Experience the epic ranch lifestyle, and create your legacy… without the hassle.
 You’ll find the timeless, tried and true way of life, modernized and self-managed, with well-planned improvements.
 Yep, cowboys included.
 This cattle ranch empire is fully operational with management and ranch hands already in place.